ozacod/forge/dockerfiles/README.md

-# Docker Cross-Compilation Images
+# Reference Dockerfiles for C++ Cross-Compilation

+> **Note**: These Dockerfiles are provided for **reference purposes only**.
+They demonstrate how to set up environments for cross-compiling C++ projects using `cpx` but may need adjustment for specific project requirements.
+Users are encouraged to customize these files or create their own Dockerfiles.

-This directory contains Dockerfiles for cross-compiling C++ projects to different platforms, similar to Go's cross-compilation experience.
+This directory contains example Dockerfiles for cross-compiling C++ projects to different platforms, similar to Go's cross-compilation experience.

 ## Available Dockerfiles